RyuzakiiL23/Betty_checker/README.md

 🐚 Betty_checker is just a simple way to check in real-time if u are respecting the Betty style and will make easy for you to detect spot the lines where u missed something. 💻

+:seedling: Even though its working correctly, it's just a beta test for now we will keep iproving its functionalities, and making it updated.
+Don't forget to give this repo a star :star: if it helps in ur work. 😊

 ## :loudspeaker: READ TILL THE END TO NOT MISS ANYTHING :loudspeaker:

 ## Overview 📝